jmcmullen/ut.lc/README.md

 ## Technologies Used

 - TanStack Router for routing
-- React Query for data fetching
+- Server actions for data fetching
 - TypeScript for type safety
 - Tailwind CSS for styling